shamimbinnur/shamimbinnur/README.md

 ### Hola, It's Shamim Bin Nur ! 👋
 I'm a web developer with a passion for creating beautiful, responsive user interfaces.
-While I have knowledge of backend development, I primarily focus on front-end development and aspire to master it.
+While I have knowledge of backend development, Currently focusing on front-end development and aspiring to master it.

 I'm a firm believer in the importance of writing clean, well-organized code.
 I strive to stay up-to-date with the latest best practices and techniques to ensure that my code is both efficient and maintainable.